sahildarji29/LaraDockLaunch/README.md

 - **One-command Laravel setup**: Initialize a complete Laravel project with Docker containers
 - **Direct File Access**: Laravel files are accessible in the host directory for easy editing
 - **Automatic Laravel installation**: Downloads and configures Laravel directly in the project directory
+- **Smart Port Detection**: Automatically finds available ports in 80-90 range to avoid conflicts
+- **Proper Ownership**: All projects created with www-data ownership for web server compatibility
 - **Reverse Proxy**: Shared Nginx proxy for handling multiple virtual hosts
 - **Bind Mount Architecture**: Project files are directly accessible on the host for development
 - **Health checks**: Proper container health monitoring and startup verification